London postal district: Map

 The area covered is 241 sqmi.

 London postal region

 The E, EC, N, NW, SE, SW, W and WC postcode areas (the eight London postal districts) comprise the inner area of the London postal region and correspond to the London post town.

 The BR, CM, CR, DA, EN, HA, IG, SL, TN, KT, RM, SM, TW, UB, and WD (the 15 outer London postcode areas) comprise the outer area of the London postal region.

-The inner and outer areas together comprised the London postal region.
+The inner and outer areas together comprise the London postal region.